Daniel of Galicia: Legacy

+In eyes of chroniclers, Daniel represented the image of a perfect ruler.
+Having managed to restore peace and authority in his possessions, he established control over the rebellious boyars and prevented internal strife in his dynasty.
+Despite the effects of Mongol invasions, Daniel succeeded in minimizing Galicia-Volhynia's dependence on the Golden Horde: unlike other Rus' princes, he and his successors were not required to pay tributes and organize population census.
+As a result, the principality attracted many refugees from other regions of Rus'.

+The title of King of Ruthenia, adopted by Daniel following his coronation in 1253, was last carried by his grandson Yuri I of Galicia, who died in 1308.
+Daniel's royal crown and other symbols of power were reportedly taken from Lviv by Casimir the Great after the city's capture by Poles in 1340, and their further fate is unknown.

+Commemoration

-A monument to him was erected in 1998 in the city of Halych.
+A monument to Daniel was erected in 1998 in the city of Halych.
 In 2001 an equestrian statue honouring Daniel was unveiled in Lviv to commemorate 800 years from his birth.

 On 7 September 2011, the parliament of Ukraine (Verkhovna Rada) issued a resolution on "celebration of the 810th Anniversary of the birth of the first King of Ruthenia-Ukraine Daniel of Galicia".

 In 2012 the main airport in the city of Lviv was renamed in honour of the prince as Lviv Danylo Halytskyi International Airport.

+A Ukrainian order is named after Daniel of Galicia.